What is Lumbago (acute lumbago)?

 - Progressive neurological deficits: Increasing paralysis or sensory disturbances

-- Suspected infection: immunosuppression, intravenous drug use
+- Suspected infection: Immunosuppression, intravenous drug use

 Functional tests in practice